Hi, I’m Ben.

 I’m a former ED, finance director, and grant writer.
 Let me guess — you need more funding, but don’t want to hire more.
 You’re competitive and trying to keep up with technology, while juggling transitions in your funding and team.

-I started building GrantLoop for my own needs, and somehow rallied some of the most brilliant minds in AI today to build the first AI model specific to nonprofit grant writing.
+I started building GrantLoop for my own needs, and somehow rallied some of the most brilliant minds in AI today to build the first AI model specific to nonprofit grant writing and prospecting.

 GrantLoop empowers your team to write grants with hallucination rates 10x lower than ChatGPT, and discover and research opportunities in minutes, not months.

-I'm one person with a laptop, and a couple of my brilliant best friends.
-I know this sounds iffy.
-Can we really sustain GrantLoop’s position as the most intelligent AI grant writing model?
+Can our small team really sustain GrantLoop’s position as the most intelligent AI grant writing model?
 Honestly, it remains to be seen.

 (Basically all of my closest, nerdy friends)